baldengineer/dmm-ble-mp730026/README.md

   self.value = False    # String containing 4 digit and one decimal Value
   self.suffix = False   # String of data suffix.
 EG mV KΩ self.decimal = False  # Decimal Position
+  self.negative = False # If the number is a negative value
 ```